soumyashr/g4all/README.md

-# g4all
+# Use the file GPT4AllImpl.ipynb to query a pdf document using gpt4all.
-Repo to use gpt4all to query a document
+# The model being used is "ggml-gpt4all-j-v1.3-groovy.bin"